Jnanendra Nath Mukherjee

-Jnanendra Nath Mukherjee CBE, FRSC (23 April 1893, Mahavdepur, Rajshahi District-today in Bangladesh – 10 May 1983), was an Indian colloid chemist.
+Jnanendra Nath Mukherjee CBE, FRSC was an Indian colloid chemist.

 Early life

-Jnanendra Nath Mukherjee was the eldest son of his parents, Shri Durgadas Mukherjee and Shrimati Saratshashi Devi.
+Mukherjee was born on 23 April 1893 to a Kulin Brahmin family of Kannaujite descent in the village of Mahadevpur in Rajshahi District, Bengal Presidency (now Bangladesh).
+He was the eldest son of his parents, Shri Durgadas Mukherjee and Shrimati Saratshashi Devi.
 His father had a brilliant academic career and became the Principal of the Raj Chandra College, Barisal.
-He gave it up later in favour of a Provincial JudiciaI Service.
-Jnanendra Nath lost his father when he was only twelve years old, and was brought up along with his younger brother.
+He gave it up later in favour of a Provincial Judicial Service.
+Mukherjee lost his father when he was only twelve years old, and was brought up along with his younger brother.

 Education

 From the Municipal high School, Burdwan, Mukherjee appeared in March 1909 at the last Entrance Examination of the Calcutta University and got a District Scholarship.
 Jnanendra Nath was a student of Presidency College (1909–1915) and received his BSc (1913) and MSc (1915) degrees from the Rajabazar Science College, Calcutta University.

 Based on his thesis for MSc Degree a paper on Electric Synthesis of Colloids was published in the Journal of the American Chemical Society (1915,39,292).